llafuente/language/readme.markdown

 only at statement level.

-Philosophy
+## Philosophy behind the language

 * Error prone.
 If something is powerful but introduce errors, need to be reconsidered at least.

-* We don't worry much about so many reserved words, because clarify things.
+* Easy to learn.
+We don't worry much about so many reserved words, because clarify things.

-* Easy to code, easy to be lazy, readability & version control friendly.
+* Easy to code & be lazy.

+* Readability & version control friendly.

+* Powerfull extensive core.

+* No hierarchy (Object Oriented programming).
+Forget interfaces, abstract classes, protected methods, extends...
+Just plain and simple objects.